The Best High Protein Dog Food (Review) in 2020

 All of the above, combined, lead to a better quality of life- free from as many food-related illnesses such as obesity and with strong, healthy muscles that can support your dog well into old age.

 Can Dogs Have Too Much Protein?

 Absolutely.
 Just like any animal, a healthy diet consists of great food, made from great ingredients and given in moderation.
 Despite many modern marketing tactics cashing in on the idea that dogs are carnivores, the truth is actually very different.

 Dogs are omnivores, and their diet needs both meat and vegetable-based nutrients to live a long, happy and healthy life.
 In order to meet these needs, dogs require a healthy dose of proteins, without being excessive.
 Since protein requires a good amount of carbohydrates and fats to help the body absorb their protein, you may notice that a lot of dog food that is high in protein, can also be high in calories- which means your dog is likely to put on weight with these ingredients.

 Naturally, any extra weight can be very bad for your dog and lead to a range of health problems from arthritis to heart issues.
 Therefore, if you’re looking for a good high protein dog food- like the ones in our top picks- you’ll need one that has been formulated either for a very active dog, or one that comes with low calories.

 What Kind of Dogs Need a High Protein Dog Food?

 If your dog falls under one of the following categories, you’ll likely see some huge benefits to feeding your dog a high protein diet:

 - Dogs with weight problems

-If your dog has started to put on a few pounds, it might be time to switch them to a high protein, low-calorie diet which will allow them to shed the weight and keep their joints and overall health in top condition.
+If your dog has started to put on a few pounds, it might be time to switch them to a high protein, a low-calorie diet that will allow them to shed the weight and keep their joints and overall health in top condition.
 The added protein will also help to curb their appetite, so you may notice Fido is less likely to request a full bowl, once they start their new diet.